 Valence Band and Conduction Band

-Here are some of the differences between a valence band and conduction band.
+Here are some of the differences between a valence band and a conduction band.

 |Conduction Band||Valence Band|